hpcc-systems/DataMgmt/README.md

 The easiest workaround for this is to avoid the problem:  Do not reuse index file paths.
-GenIndex provides a `NewSubkeyPath()` function for generating unique index paths and it can be used to avoid the this problem.
+GenIndex provides a `NewSubkeyPath()` function for generating unique index paths and it can be used to avoid this problem.
 There is an additional step to take when using that function, however:  paths created by `NewSubkeyPath()` have a time component in them so you have to take care to 'freeze' the return value.
 The easiest way to do that is to mark the return